 Quality Features and Best Practices

 Smartling has multiple features to support translation quality.
-Each has a different purpose and best practices.
+Each of the following has a different purpose and best practices:

 Purpose: Automatically check for certain kinds of translation quality issues that can be defined programmatically.

 Quality Checks are a set of translation rules assigned to a specific Project under a Quality Check Profile.
 The profile is integrated with the Smartling CAT Tool for linguists to follow in their translations.
 When a Quality Check fails to pass its evaluation, e.g. if a translation contains a misspelling, a warning is shown in the CAT Tool.

 You can also create Custom Quality Checks, using regex, if a Quality Check isn't already provided in the standard list.